rcrowther/django-img/README.md

-    class NewssArticleReform(AbstractReform):
+    class NewsArticleReform(AbstractReform):
         upload_dir='news_reforms'
         filepath_length=100

         image = models.ForeignKey(NewssArticleImage, on_delete=models.CASCADE, related_name='reforms')

-Sorry it's not the last word in DRY coding, but you should be able to work out what the code is there for.
-Note the two configuration variables.
+Not the last word in DRY coding, but you should be able to work out what the code is there for.
+Note the configuration variables.
 Useful.
 Think about them before you migrate.

 Then migrate,